JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("How many genders are there in this world?") print(" ")
+    print("5.
+How many genders are there in this world?") print(" ")
     print("A. 1, B. 2, C. 55, D. 60 ")
     print(" ")